CarmackMo/LightweightGameEngine/README.md

 Job system is designed to utilize shared resources and multi-threads for tasks execution and managements by leveraging and encapsulating Windows APIs.

 The job system provides a range of APIs for users to manage tasks and the job system itself.
-Users can create job queues within the job system and assign tasks to specific queues based on the runtime demand of their program.
+Users can create job queues within the job system and assign job runners to specific job queues based on the runtime demand of their program.
 Additionally, users can remove redundant job queues from the job system and remove idle job runners from specific job queues based on the workload of job system and each job queue, so as to optimize resource utilization.

 Furthermore, the job system implements an automatic workload adjustment mechanism.
 When creating a new job queue, users can choose to apply this mechanism.
 The adjustment mechanism dynamically creates or removes job runners based on the number of pending jobs in each job queue it manages.
 This ensures an optimized balance between efficient resource utilization and task execution efficiency.